UniTime/unitime-doc/event-room-availability.md

 ## Screen Description

 The Event Room Availability screen lets the user set up dates, times, and location parameters in a similar manner as the [Add Event](add-event) screen.
-After clicking **Search** button, the user can see a time grid with information about availability of each of the locations matching his/her criteria.
+After clicking **Search** button, the user can see a time grid with information about availability of each of the locations matching their criteria.
 It is then possible to highlight available times and request those times for an event.

 ![Event Room Availability](images/event-room-availability-1.png){:class='screenshot'}